Assessments

 Supervision records should reflect the reasoning for decisions and actions taken.

-15. 16 and 17 year olds who may be Homeless and/or require Accommodation
+14. 16 and 17 year Olds who may be Homeless and/or Require Accommodation

 Where a 16 or 17 year old seeks help from local authority children's services, or is referred to children's services by some other person or agency as appearing to be homeless or threatened with homelessness, children's services must carry out an assessment of what duties, if any, are owed to them.
 This includes 17 year olds who are approaching their 18th birthday, and young people who are pregnant or have children in their care.

-If there is an imminent threat of homelessness, or if the young person is actually homeless, a child in need assessment must be carried out and the child accommodated under section 20 Children Act 1989, (although this can be refused by the child).
-(See Prevention of Homelessness and Provision of Accommodation for 16 and 17 year olds who may be Homeless and/or require Accommodation; and Duty to Refer).
+If there is an imminent threat of homelessness, or if the young person is actually homeless, a child in need assessment must be carried out and the child accommodated under section 20 Children Act 1989, (although this can be refused by the child) (see Prevention of homelessness and provision of accommodation for 16 and 17-year-old young people, who may be homeless and/or require accommodation).

 An increasing number of cases involve families from abroad, necessitating assessments of family members in other countries.
 However, the Court of Appeal has pointed out that it might not be professional, permissible or lawful for a social worker to undertake an assessment in another jurisdiction.
 Children and Families Across Borders (CFAB) advise that enquiries should be made as to whether the assessment can be undertaken by the authorities in the overseas jurisdiction.
 UK social workers should not routinely travel overseas to undertake assessments in countries where they have no knowledge of legislative frameworks, cultural expectations or resources available to a child placed there.

 As well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their families.
+This is often referred to as extra-familial harm.
 These extra-familial threats might arise at school and other educational establishments, from within peer groups, or more widely from within the wider community and/or online.

 Assessments of children in such cases should consider whether wider environmental factors are undermining effective intervention being undertaken to reduce risk with the child and family.
 Parents and carers have little influence over the contexts in which the abuse takes place and the young person's experiences of this extra-familial abuse can undermine parent-child relationships.